Infosys to buy Lodestone in $349 million deal

 India’s No.2 software services provider, expects to conclude the all-cash deal by October, the Bangalore-based company said.

-Lodestone will add 850 employees to Infosys’ 150,000, including 750 consultants experienced in advising clients on the use business management software from SAP AG.
+Lodestone will add 850 employees to Infosys’ 150,000, including 750 consultants experienced in advising clients on the use business management software from SAP AG (SAPG.DE).
 It will also increase Infosys’ clients to more than 900 from its current 700.

 “The acquisition fits well with Infosys’ business profile and the endeavour of the management to maintain strength in consulting and high-value added services,” ICICI Securities analyst Kuldeep Koul said in a note to clients.
 Koul has a “buy” rating on the stock.